Oscar Galgut: Judicial career

-Galgut chairman of the South African Press Council from 1977 until 1984 and from 1986 until 1996 he was the president in of the Advertising Standards Authority for South Africa.
+Galgut was chairman of the South African Press Council from 1977 until 1984 and from 1986 until 1996 he was the president in of the Advertising Standards Authority for South Africa.

 Sporting achievements

 Galgut was a talented sportsman and while at university he received colours for cricket, tennis, hockey and athletics.
 He represented Combined Transvaal in athletics, and although he was selected for the Springbok team as a 110-meter hurdles, he could not go to Canada with the team due to study commitments.
 In hockey, he was selected in 1938 as vice-captain of the South African Hockey Union team to Kenya.
 It was the first ever South African hockey team, and it seems that for that reason, national colours was not awarded to its members.